 \section{Introduction}

 \paragraph{Motivation.} \notion{Neurosymbolic AI} combines neural networks with (probabilistic) logical models, to harness the strengths of both \citep{abstractNeSYSurvey, feldstein2024mapping}.
-Neurosymbolic frameworks outperform neural networks in several areas \citep{deepproblog, gu2019scene}, particularly in interpretability \citep{mao2019neuro} and in reducing the need for data \citep{concordia}.
+These frameworks outperform neural networks in several areas \citep{deepproblog, gu2019scene}, such as interpretability \citep{mao2019neuro} and need for data \citep{concordia}.
 Unlike neural networks, which are trained from data, logical theories are typically handcrafted.
-Thus, developing logical theories requires domain expertise, in both the data and the inference task.
-This process is costly and prone to errors.
-As a result, there is an increased need for learning logical theories and probabilistic logical models from data -- a task known as \notion{structure learning}.
+This manual process is costly, prone to errors, and requires domain expertise.
+As a result, there is an increased need to learn logical theories and probabilistic logical models (PLMs) from data -- a task known as \notion{structure learning}.

 \paragraph{Limitations of state-of-the-art.}